Vija02/nyaa-available/README.md

 Modify the title and return a name more suitable to search in nyaa.se

+## FAQ

+### Why are there occasional errors when calling the method many times?

+Make sure that you query the site at an acceptable pace.
+For example, 1 request/second.

 ## Help

-If there is any problem with the package, please create an issue.
+If there is any problem with the package, please create an issue on github.
 Thanks!